 “Bear All” Groups

-The purpose is to allow the resident/fellow an opportunity to express thoughts, feelings and emotions about their experiences during the program in a safe and non-judgmental environment.
+The purpose is to allow the resident an opportunity to express thoughts, feelings and emotions about their experiences during the program in a safe and non-judgmental environment.
 These experiences include working with a sick child, collaborating with families, taking care of a dying child, and resolving conflicts.

 Looping